medical-software-quality/project-quality-plan/README.md

 identified by [semver](https://semver.org/) git tags on this repository.

 The gist of this PQP from a modern CI/CD:
-* all configuration (except secrets) is described through code in git (configuration as code)
+* all configuration items (except secrets) are described through code in git (configuration as code)
 * all documentation is written in [markdown](https://en.wikipedia.org/wiki/Markdown) and [Gherkin](https://cucumber.io/docs/gherkin/) in git (documentation as code)
 * `main` points to the current configuration in production except when deployment fails
 * changes to `main` can only be done through pull requests

-By adopting and following this PQP, its related SOPs and the associated documentation specification, the software can be declared fit for use in GxP
+By adopting and following this PQP, its related SOPs and the associated documentation specification, the software can be declared fit for use in GxP.

 # How to use